Treasury Yield Curve

 When the yield curve is flat, you aren't going to save as much with a 15-year mortgage.
 You might as well take the 30-year loan, and invest the savings for your retirement.
 Better yet, apply the savings against the principle and look toward the day you can own your home free and clear.

-The yield curve reached a post-recession peak on January 31, 2011.
+On January 31, 2011, the yield curve reached a post-recession peak.
 The 2-year note yield was 0.58.
 That's 2.84 basis points lower than the 10-year note yield of 3.42.
 That difference is called the Treasury yield spread.
 The most commonly quoted spread is between the 2-year note and the 10-year note.
 That spread revealed an upward-sloping yield curve.

 The yield curve has flattened since then.
 In 2012, the economy was growing at a healthy rate of 2 percent.
 But the eurozone debt crisis created a lot of uncertainty.
 When the monthly jobs report came in lower than expected, panicked investors sold stocks and bought Treasurys.
 On June 1, 2012, the 10-year Treasury note hit a 200-year low in intra-day trading.
 The yield on the 2-year note was 0.25, while the yield on the 10-year was 1.47.
 Investors had become less optimistic about long-term growth.
 They didn't require as much of a yield to tie up their money for longer.
 The spread fell to 1.22.